Beethoven's "Eroica," with Luks and the Handel and Haydn Society

 Václav Luks And Wranitzky, this is very good conventional music, with good ideas, fantastic ideas.
 But Wranitzky was, let's say, like servant for the Hoftheater and for the emperor, and he made very good his work, but he was definitely not the revolutionary person like Beethoven.
 And he composed for the audience, and Beethoven composed for himself.
 I think that's the biggest difference.
 Yeah.

-Alan McLellan That's a fascinating way to look at it, yeah.
+Alan McClellan That's a fascinating way to look at it, yeah.
 Wranitzky taking care of business—

 Václav Luks Yes.